-Introduction to the Ruckus Wireless Network
+Introduction to the Ruckus Network

-Your new Ruckus Wireless network starts when you disperse a number of Ruckus Wireless access points (APs) to efficiently cover your worksite.
-After connecting the APs to ZoneDirector (through network hubs or switches), running through the Setup Wizard and completing the "Zero-IT" setup, you have a secure wireless network for both registered users and guest users.
+Your new Ruckus network starts when you disperse a number of Ruckus access points (APs) to efficiently cover your site.
+After completing the ZoneDirector Setup Wizard and connecting the APs to ZoneDirector, you have a secure wireless network for both registered users and guest users.